-Easy to Make Pierogi Lasagna Rolls are for those of us housewives that do not look forward to spending hours in the kitchen making Old Fashioned Polish Pierogies but enjoy the delicious taste of a homemade pierogi.
-Traditionally Pierogies are pretty time-consuming being they are made by making a homemade dough and wrapping the dough around a savory or even sweet filling; then cooked in salted boiling water.
+Easy to Make Pierogi Lasagna Rolls are for those of us that do not look forward to spending hours in the kitchen making Old Fashioned Polish Pierogies but enjoy the delicious taste of a homemade pierogi.
+Traditionally Pierogies are pretty time-consuming being they are made by making homemade dough and wrapping the dough around a savory or even sweet filling, then cooked in salted boiling water.

-My Easy to Make Pierogi Lasagna Rolls are simply made by using cooked Lasagna Noodles filled with creamy homemade mashed potatoes, bacon, mild cheddar cheese, and sliced scallions, rolled, then topped with a creamy sour cream and cheese sauce before being baked to perfection in a 350-degree oven.
+My Easy to Make Pierogi Lasagna Rolls are made by using cooked Lasagna Noodles filled with creamy homemade mashed potatoes, bacon, mild cheddar cheese, and sliced scallions, rolled, then topped with a creamy sour cream and cheese sauce before being baked to perfection in a 350-degree oven.
 How simple is that?
-Ladies and gents, it’s almost foolproof it’s so darn easy.
+Ladies and gents, it’s almost foolproof; it’s so darn easy.

-I really wish I had the extra time or patience to make delicious homemade Pierogies, so I want to put it out there to those of you who do have the time and patience, I love that, it makes my heart smile to know that there are women keeping the old traditions going so that their children and others can enjoy old world traditional recipes; I truly mean that when I say it.
+I really wish I had the extra time or patience to make delicious homemade Pierogies, so I want to put it out there to those of you who do have the time and patience, I love that, it makes my heart smile to know that there are women keeping the old traditions going so that their children and others can enjoy old world traditional recipes; I genuinely mean that when I say it.

-Easy to Make Pierogi Lasagna Rolls
+Ingredients needed for Easy to Make Pierogi Lasagna Rolls

-- 2 and 1/2 tablespoons unsalted butter
+- Two and 1/2 tablespoons unsalted butter

 - Kosher salt to own taste

 - freshly ground black pepper to own taste